 Paul Foley - photographer

 Paul's fine art photography is an eclectic collection of details and broader views.
 Passionate about the search for light, he forges and caresses it, both in camera and with software.
-The essential finale of the process, though, is a limited edition, museum quality print.
+The essential finale of the process, though, is an archival, museum quality print.
 Today, when amazing pictures are swiped away in seconds, standing before a thoughtful, well crafted print is to experience the soul of photography.

 'I make pictures to express how light and shadow shape my creativity.
 While I do photograph single experiences or light events, I am most attracted by the 'scapes - land, sea, cloud, body - for inspiration.
 I call my process ‘finding pictures’ and it may help explain my eclectic range of subjects.
 It grows from an inquisitive interest in landscape and the human condition as well as a persistent search for interesting light.'

 Paul sees himself as a generalist photographer working on disparate projects or themes that intrigue and even beguile him.
 Some themes are ongoing but he is often inspired by a single experience or light event.
 Paul's fine art prints can be colour, black and white or toned - it is the light that determines the process.

 'My first attraction to photography was through the pages of 1970’s surf magazines.
 Inspired, I saved for a Pentax and a cheap 400mm lens then began photographing my friends surfing.
 I was full of teenage ambition of seeing my pictures on a magazine’s page.
 After a week of waiting, the Kodachromes would come back from processing.
 I would project the best on my bedroom wall, imagining them as magazine covers with mastheads and headlines.